Vani-Kandasamy/NeuroTunes/README.md

 streamlit run main.py
 ```

-The app will be available at `http://localhost:8501`

 ### Notes

 - Default songs are automatically seeded into Firestore on first load if the `songs` collection is empty (no manual admin action required).
-- Admin/diagnostic UI for Firestore has been removed for simplicity.
-- Patient engagement metrics remain available in the caregiver dashboards; general user engagement visuals have been removed.

 ## Required Files